noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

     - is more costly the larger it grows
     - ^ scales quadratically
 - storage: for state & local contract-level data, persistent between fn calls and transactions
+  - exist for the life of the contract, and stored in the blockchain as part of the contract
-  - key-value store that maps 256-niy words to 256-bit words
+  - key-value store that maps 256-bit words to 256-bit words
     - costly to read and write: minimize what you store in only what the contract needs to run
     - contracts can only read & write to its own storage
   - state vs local